Yaoir/SimpleAPI/README.md

 $ fibserver -p 5000 -f /var/run/fibserver.data 2>/var/log/fibserver.log
 ```

-runs as a server on port 5000, using /var/run/fibserver.data as the data file, and with log messages written to /var/log/fibserver.log.
-(Note: /run typically uses the tmpfs volatile filesystem on Linux.
+runs as a server on port **5000**, using **/var/run/fibserver.data** as the data file, and with log messages written to **/var/log/fibserver.log**.
+(Note: **/run** typically uses the **tmpfs** volatile filesystem on Linux.
 Do not use this example if you need the API to survive operating system reboots.
 See the section Surviving Server Restarts and OS Reboots later in this document.)

 ## API Documentation